aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 === "dynamic_mask"

-    (bool) When set to `True`, this flag enables custom masking behavior.
-It activates the use of advanced masking techniques such as pattern-based or regex-based masking.
+    (bool) Enables dynamic masking behavior when set to `True`, by maintaining the original length and structure of the text replacing with *.

     > Expression: `data_masker.erase(data, fields=["address.zip"], dynamic_mask=True)`